google/caliper/README.md

 }
 ```

+## Benchmarks as unit tests

+Spanner provides a custom JUnit4 runner that makes it possible to run benchmarks
-In order to run Spanner benchmarks using JUnit you also need to add the
+as part of the JUnit framework.
+To use this feature you need to add the
-following dependencies.
+following dependencies manually:

 ```
 androidTestCompile 'com.android.support:support-annotations:23.0.1'